DeustoDatacom/MUMA-visual-analytics/visual-analytics.md

 - Support projections for proactive responses
 - Match the mental model

-## 3.3 ... and dont's: Design problems you should avoid
+## 3.3 ...and Don'ts: Design problems you should avoid

 - Too much complexity
 - Too many alert conditions